bparanj/Essential-TDD/book/RubyPlus/rails42quickly/lesson_4.markdown

 1. View to Controller
 2. Controller to Model
-3. Controller to View.
+3. Controller to View

 The data flow was from the database to the user.

-In real world the user data comes from the user so we cannot create them in the rails console or in the database directly.
+In the real world the user data comes from the user so we cannot create them in the rails console or in the database directly.
 In the next lesson we will see how we can capture data from the view provided by the user and save it in the database.

 \newpage